 In 2005, the Chorus formally separated from the Brookline Music School to become its own 501c(3) corporation.
 The Brookline Chorus changed its name to the Metropolitan Chorale at the beginning of the 2011-2012 Season.
 The Chorus operates under the leadership of its Board of Directors and an Operations committee.

 The Metropolitan Chorale is a member of the Greater Boston Choral Consortium, a cooperative association of diverse choral groups in Boston and the surrounding areas.
-To learn more, visit http://www.bostonsings.org/ It receives generous support from the Massachusetts Cultural Council.
+To learn more, visit http://www.bostonsings.org/.
+The Chorale membership and Board are thankful for generous support provided by the Massachusetts Cultural Council.